Eyemetric/alpr_search/README.md

 # ALPR SEARCH

-Search for vehicles that have been captured by ALPR cameras using a simple API.
+Search API for vehicles that have been captured by ALPR cameras using a simple API.

 This api has a single api endpoint called search.
 A json document representing a search request is sent to the enpoint where it is converted to a sql query and a json document containing the results are returned.